 Questions in the Art of Dialectic

 A different type of question must be applied now if you want to understand what you are studying.
-This type of question is best asked in a conversation with others because it keep you from being narrow minded.
+This type of question is best asked in a conversation with others because it keeps you from being narrow-minded.
 There are more questions you can ask here:

 Who is Jesus?

 If you think these questions are too simple to be of help, try answering a couple.
 Is there a single answer to: "Why was Jesus weeping?"
 If we can't know for sure, do we avoid asking the question?

 What about: "Who is Jesus?"
 Do we really have to ask this question?
 I think a better question might be, should we ever stop asking this question?
 The reality is that we are finite beings that only know a sliver of what is knowable.
 We have an infinite amount of information that would take an eternity to understand.
 That's why we keep asking, thinking, and discussing.
 If we truly desire to gain understanding, we have to ask the simple questions that take us to the depths of the well of understanding.